 The MS degree will provide well-rounded training in Health Informatics, with a balance of core courses from such areas as information sciences, clinical informatics, clinical research informatics, consumer health and population health informatics, data science and more broadly health policy, social and behavioral science, biostatistics and epidemiology.
 The length of study for the MS in HI is two academic years.
 First-year courses survey the field; the typical second-year courses are more technical and put greater emphasis on mastering the skills in health informatics.
 The degree also requires a capstone project in the second year.

-Applicants should typically have an undergraduate degree with a focus in health, computer science and mathematics/statistics.
+Applicants should typically have an undergraduate degree with a focus in health, computer science or mathematics/statistics.
 Students with a master’s degree or other related degrees may be allowed to enroll in additional elective courses in lieu of required courses, if they can demonstrate prior proficiency in required courses.

 The length of study for the MS in Health Informatics is two years.
 Part-time enrollment is not an option.